open-rmf/rmf/README.md

 ### Building from source
 First follow the instruction in the [Setup section](#setup).

-Due to newer changes in the source code, there might be conflicts and compilation errors with older header files installed by the binaries.Hence before proceeding, ensure to uninstall all Open-RMF binaries for the ROS 2 distro that will be sourced for the build.
+Due to newer changes in the source code, there might be conflicts and compilation errors with older header files installed by the binaries.
+Hence before proceeding, make sure to uninstall all Open-RMF binaries for the ROS 2 distro that will be sourced for the build.
 ```bash
 sudo apt purge ros-<distro>-rmf* && sudo apt autoremove
 ```